-Manually download WSL distro packages
+Manually download Windows Subsystem for Linux distro packages

 In these cases, while WSL itself is available, how do you download and install Linux distros in WSL if you can't access the store?

-Note: Command-Line shell environments including Cmd, PowerShell, and Linux/WSL distros are not permitted to run on Windows 10 S Mode.
+Note: Command-line shell environments including Cmd, PowerShell, and Linux/WSL distros are not permitted to run on Windows 10 S Mode.
 This restriction exists in order to ensure the integrity and safety goals that S Mode delivers: Read this post for more information.

 This will cause the